autotwin/mesh/doc/sphere_mesh_refinement.md

 ## Introduction

-The Sculpt program within Cubit uses an isosurface input (`.stl` format)  to create an all-hex finite element mesh (`.inp` format).
+Sculpt uses an isosurface input (`.stl` format) to create an all-hex finite element mesh (e.g., in ABAQUS `.inp` format).

-We idenfity the Sculpt input parameters that lead to increasing levels of mesh refinement.
+For a fixed volume domain, increases in Sculpt *cell count* lead to increasing levels of mesh refinement.
 We use element count as a proxy for mesh refinement, since the Sculpt FE mesh is largely regular and uniform.
 In general, the more refined the mesh, the higher the element count.

-We examine how mesh qualities, measured as minimum scaled Jacobian population histograms, vary as a function of element count.
+We examine how mesh the population of element minimum scaled Jacobian quality metric changes as a function of element count.
+We use box and whisker plots to normalize across populations.

 ## Hypothesis

-We hypothesize that increases in element count (aka refinement) will lead to increases in element quality, evidenced by migration of the minimum scaled Jacobian histogram away from zero and toward unity.
+We hypothesize that increases in element count (aka refinement) will lead to increases in element quality, evidenced by migration of the median and quartile values away from zero and toward unity.

-We anticipate that a threshold may occur where additional increases in element count no longer lead to improvements in mesh quality (e.g., the minimum scaled Jacobian histogram is no longer sensitve to element count).
+We anticipate that a threshold may occur where additional increases in element count no longer lead to improvements in mesh quality (e.g., the minimum scaled Jacobian histogram is no longer sensitive to element count).

 ## Methods